thezoid/ShopPyBot/readme.md

 |items|A list of items to check for availability.
 Must be presented as `{"name":"item name","link":"link to the item"}`| N/A |

 <br>

+### Changing the Alert Sound

+The included alert sound can be changed to any other `.wav` file.
+Simply put the new `.wav.` file in the `sounds` folder and rename it to `alert.wav`.
+The process is similar if you would like to use a `.mp3` instead.
+Be sure to change the debug value `alertType` to either `mp3` or `wav`.
+No other types are supported at this time.

 ## Support